jaimecirne/jaimecirne/README.md

 <h3 align="">Just an Information Technology Technician</h3>

 <p align="left">
+Welcome to my GitHub profile!
+I'm a passionate web developer and IT infrastructure professional with over a decade of experience.
+My journey started in 2008 as a web developer, and since then, I've been dedicated to honing my skills and staying up-to-date with the latest technologies.

-My background includes web development and IT Infrastructure.
-I started as a web developer in 2008<!--.
-A couple of years later, in 2011 ,I have been as an information technology technician at the Federal University of Rio Grande do Norte-->.
-Then, I moved on to work with IT Infrastructure as demands in this field surged.
-I participated in some scientific research and provided technical support for them.
-Since late 2018, I have gotten a leadership position in my team.
+During my career, I've had the privilege of working as an information technology technician at the prestigious Federal University of Rio Grande do Norte, where I played a key role in supporting their IT infrastructure.
+As the demands in the field of IT infrastructure grew, I transitioned into this domain, gaining valuable experience and participating in scientific research initiatives.

-I did a professional master's degree in software engineering to improve my knowledge about software development in a neuroscience context and digital game development.
+In addition to my practical experience, I hold a professional master's degree in software engineering, which has further enhanced my knowledge and expertise in software development.
+I focused my studies on software development in the context of neuroscience and digital game development, exploring innovative ways to apply technology in these fields.

+On my GitHub, you'll find a collection of my projects and contributions in web development and software engineering.
+I strive to write clean, efficient code and leverage the latest frameworks and tools to create robust applications.
+Feel free to explore my repositories and discover my passion for technology and problem-solving.

+I'm always open to collaborations and new opportunities, so if you'd like to connect or discuss potential projects, please don't hesitate to reach out.
+Let's work together to drive innovation and create impactful solutions in the world of technology.
 </p>

 <h3 align="left">Languages and Tools:</h3>